Facebook taps Genentech veteran for board

 SAN FRANCISCO (Reuters) - Facebook Inc appointed a former Genentech executive to its board of directors on Wednesday, the social networking company’s latest move to expand its boardroom following its initial public offering last May.

-Susan Desmond-Hellmann, the Chancellor of the University of California, San Francisco, becomes Facebook’s ninth director and the second woman on its board.
+Susan Desmond-Hellman, the Chancellor of the University of California, San Francisco, becomes Facebook’s ninth director and the second woman on its board.

-A former president of product development at Roche Group-owned biotechnology company Genentech, Desmond-Hellmann also sits on the board of directors of Procter & Gamble Co.
+A former president of product development at Roche Group-owned biotechnology company Genentech, Desmond-Hellman also sits on the board of directors of Procter & Gamble Co.

-Facebook Chief Executive Mark Zuckerberg cited Desmond-Hellmann’s experience shaping public policy and operating public companies.
+Facebook Chief Executive Mark Zuckerberg cited Desmond-Hellman’s experience shaping public policy and operating public companies.

 Facebook Chief Operating Officer Sheryl Sandberg joined Facebook’s board in June 2012, a month after the company’s rocky initial public offering.